Skjeggy/dataing/2_semester/IKT207/asgmt1 - Anna - utkast.md

+# Phishing attacks

 # Mulig tema : APT

-# Password attacks - rainbow tables
+# Password attacks -

+## what is a rainbow table attack ?

-A rainbow table attack is a specific type of password attack that is used to crack passwords.
+A rainbow table attack is a specific type of password attack that uses precomputed hash

 ## How do passwords work